Mississippi silvery minnow

-The Mississippi silvery minnow (Hybognathus nuchalis) is a species of fish in the family Cyprinidae.
+The Mississippi silvery minnow (Hybognathus nuchalis) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 It is one of the 324 fish species found in Tennessee.
 Relative to other minnows, the Mississippi Silvery Minnow is a large minnow.
 These minnows require a body of water with little to no current.
 The most documentation of these minnows is from the Little and Great Miami river along with the Ohio river and tributes off these rivers.
 In terms of conservation, the population in Ohio is at an all-time low, but overall there is little conservation concern about this specific minnow.
 In general there has been little research done on the Mississippi silvery minnow.

 Distribution

 The Mississippi silvery minnow is native to North America.
-North America these fish have been documented to live in low land areas of the Mississippi river basin.
+These fish have been documented to live in lowland areas of the Mississippi River basin.
 This stretches from Minnesota down to Ohio.
-There is also documentation of these minnows in the Mississippi river all the way to the Gulf of Mexico.
+There is also documentation of these minnows in the Mississippi River all the way to the Gulf of Mexico.
 It is very common to find these fish in smaller streams right before the stream connects to a larger stream/river.
-Other states that have records of the Mississippi silvery minnow include Tennessee, Alabama, Texas, and New Mexico.
+Other states that have records of the Mississippi silvery minnow include Illinois, Alabama, Texas, Pennsylvania and New Mexico.